 - Push Notifications

-You might be familiar with all these ads types and have experienced at least once on your favorite apps.
-To make a note here, the game of ads and earning millions through them silently is high associated with Xiaomi.
+You might be familiar with all these ad types and have experienced at least once on your favorite apps.
+The game of ads and earning millions through them is high associated with Xiaomi [and now Realme].

 Beginning of Ads on Smartphones – Lock Screen is the New Billboard!

 It has been quite some time since the practice of showing ads on the phone’s lock screen or in specific apps.
 Amazon came up with the idea of selling unlocked phones at a lower price, in which customers could pop in any SIM card of their choice and use the phones, and also, they won’t have to pay a hefty price.
 But the catch was that the lock screen would be turned into a billboard.
 The program was launched in 2016, by introducing two popular phones – Motorola Moto G and the BLU R1 HD.

 Even today, there is a section on Amazon called Prime Exclusive Phones, where Amazon Prime members could purchase phones at a lower price.
 However, after facing criticism and bumping into issues with modern phones that use fingerprint scanners and face unlock, Amazon had officially announced back in 2018 that it would remove ads via a software update.
 Now, the Prime Exclusive Phones are quite good, without annoying advertisements, but also the margin of discount has also gone a bit lower than it used to be even a year back.